 Don't rush it before it starts.

 Keep the first date casual.
 Try not to divulge too much information.
 Keep a little ambiguity if you want to attract him.
 Don't hide your intellect, however.
 Guys should appreciate intelligent conversation, no matter what anyone else tells you.
+If you like him, let him know you'll be available for a second date, but don't be too obtainable.
+Make him pursue you - men appreciate a challenge.

 You must learn how to play hard to get to attract and hold a guy's attention.
 Just don't push him too far or you'll lose him altogether.